Must be booked via Amex Travel to earn 5X; otherwise earn 1X

 Our ratings are determined by the authors and editors on our team.
 Each individual card feature is compared against all other cards we offer and the total score is an average of those 4 ratings.

-In addition to the sign-up bonus, cardholders earn 3x points on Southwest purchases and 2x points on Rapid Rewards hotel and car rental partner purchases, local transit, commuting, and rideshare.
-In addition to those travel purchases, cardholders also earn 2x points on internet, cable, phone services, and select streaming services.
+In addition to the sign-up bonus, cardholders earn 4x points on Southwest purchases.
+In addition, cardholders also earn 2x points on at gas stations and on dining.
 All other purchases earn 1x points.

 Lastly, this card is great for getting a good chunk of the way to a Southwest Companion Pass with the bonus offer.
 Read our guide on earning a Southwest Companion Pass for up to two years via new account bonuses.